0xNineteen/blog.md/rsa-encryption/index.md

         - $k^{ed} * p^{ed} \mod p$ [mul & exp]
         - $0$

-Similarily, the proof is the same for the case of $q$.
+similarily, the proof is the same for the case of $q$.
 And so we have proved:
 - $m^{ed} = m \mod p$
 - $m^{ed} = m \mod q$